cosivina/cosivina_python/readme.md

 - `ExpandDimension2D` (shouldn't really be needed, use `Transpose` instead)
 - `SumDimension` (note: `sumDimensions` argument must be a numpy array)
 - `SumAllDimensions`
+- `PointwiseProduct`
 - `NormalNoise` (with no more than two dimensions)

 ## Example files

-Three example files are included to illustrate different aspects of the module:
+Three example files are included to illustrate different aspects of the package:

 - `exampleThreeLayerField`: Create the three-layer field architecture from the Matlab examples, load settings from a json file, run it and measure computation time, and then run it with (manual) online plotting.
 Note that online plotting may be very slow in some environments; in this case, you should comment out the last section of the code.
 Also note that you could load the whole architecture from the json file, re-creating it in Python is just for illustration.